ModelOriented/kernelshap/README.md

 ```

 The results are again identical here and the algorithm converged in two steps.
 In this case, two calls to `predict()` were necessary and a total of 160 $z$ vectors were required.

-For more complex models with interactions, using exact or hybrid is recommended over the pure sampling strategy.

 ## References